 Step 1: Make the dressing by blending all of the dressing ingredients in a blender.
 Season with salt and pepper to taste.

 Step 2: Dress arugula with dressing.
-I like to lightly dress the greens, and serve more dressing on the side.
-I do not like too much dressing on my salad.
+I like to lightly dress the greens and serve more dressing on the side.

 Step 3: Add slices of avocado, mango, and macadamia nuts.
 Drizzle with more dressing.
 Season with salt and pepper.